jupyter-book/mystmd/docs/citations.md

   - Citation using a DOI directly
 ```

-Note that it is also possible to use the `@ref` syntax to link to other cross-references in addition to the link syntax.

 ## Citation Roles

 MyST also provides a number of roles for compatibility with Sphinx and JupyterBook.
 To create a citation role in Markdown, use either a parenthetical or textual citation: